polterguy/magic.data.cql/README.md

 play around with an existing CQL file system implementation.
 Notice, you'll have to change the **[.tenant]** and **[.cloudlet]** values to resemble the absolute root folder for your Magic backend.
 The values in the file below is obviously just an example of how it might look like if you've got the files on a Mac within your _"Documents"_ folder.
+The _"tenant"_ and the _"cloudlet"_ parts are resolved by doing a string split operation on your `magic:io:root-files` root folder upon the last (/) found in your folder - Implying if you use the Docker images with the default configuration the _"tenant"_ part would become _"magic"_ and the _"cloudlet"_ part would become _"files"_, since the Docker images stores files within the _"/magic/files/"_ folder.

 ```
 /*